 When asked to finally make public his favorite or most used effect for the guitar, Earp unflinchingly stated, "Compression.
 When used on two-handed "tapping" compositions, it helps even out the guitar's signal," and continued by outlining his musicial goals, "Best offered in a quote from San Diego's SLAMM Magazine (5/15/96), "...The central vibe of (Rosewood) has a healthy, spiritual quality...Earp suceeds in giving his pieces unique identities...(his) lovely melodies and his gifted guitar playing meld into a sweet, finely crafted sound..."
 That quote reflects every goal I intend to reach with my music, both now and in the future."
 He maintains a desire to, at some point, study the Uilleann pipes ("Davy Spillane is king!"), and is at the moment listening to San Diego indie singer/songwriter and producer of his CD, Joe Mersch, Billy Mclaughlin, Bruce Cockburn and Riverdance .
 His principal gratification?
 "Honoring God," he explains absolutely.

-Earp wraps up by mentioning current and approaching endeavors enthusiastically, by saying, "Released August 1999, my newest project is a solo instrumental follow-up to Rosewood entitled "Smiles To Go", which is available through Solid Air Records.
+Earp wraps up by noting long-term and forthcoming endeavors enthusiastically, by saying, "Released August 1999, my newest project is a solo instrumental follow-up to Rosewood entitled "Smiles To Go", which is available through Solid Air Records.
 Also available from Solid Air is a sampler entitled "Acoustic Guitar Highlights Volume II", where a track from Rosewood was included alongside cuts from, among others, Elton John's bandleader Davey Johnstone, The Hellecaster's John Jorgenson, and ex-Wings guitarist Laurence Juber."

 Guitar Nine visitors have compared the playing style and/or musical approach of Jim Earp to guitarists such as Phil Keaggy and others.